NataljaL/Hindamine/chapter1.md

 success_msg("Excellent work!
 Repetition is the key to success :)")

 --- type:NormalExercise lang:r xp:100 skills:1 key:78e301b70a
-Point estimation
+## Point estimation

 Let us now get back to statistical analysis and estimation.
 When given a sample of data from a population, the goal of statistical analysis is to use that sample to draw conclusions about the population.

 In a simple case we are interested in a single variable (such as students points in an exam) and want to estimate the expected value of that variable.
 The expected value is the average value in the target population - the population mean.

-We can't directly calculate the population average because we only have a sample, so we have to estimate it.
+We cant directly calculate the population average because we only have a sample, so we have to estimate it.
 Obtaining a point estimate of a population parameter is rather easy: just use the corresponding sample statistic. population parameter 	estimate expected value $\mu$ 	sample mean $\bar{x}$ population standard deviation $\sigma$ 	sample standard deviation $s$